balokdecoy/workout-tracker/README.md

   Click 'Add exercise' to add the exercise to your current workout.
 If you have added all of your exercises to your workout, click Complete.

-  You will be redirected to the dashboard and given compiled data about your last 7 workouts.
+  You will be redirected to the dashboard and given compiled data about your last workout.

+  Click on the Dashboard link at the top of the home page to view data and analysis of your last 7 workouts.

+  ## Technologies

+  -JavaScript
+  -MongoDB
+  -Mongoose
+  -Morgan
+  -Node.js
+  -Nodemon
+  -Express
+  -HTML
+  -CSS

   ## Contributing

   This application is free and open source software (FOSS) covered under GPL.